rhysqi/True-Awareness/documentation/Data-Representation.md

 - **Non-Neutrality** ( Ambiguous of Non-Neutrality )

 ### Non-Singularity ( Ignorance of Non-Singularity )
+**Non-Singularity** or **Ignorance of Non-Singularity**. **The Non-Origin** that exist to represent **Non-Singularity** is ignore everything and anything.
+Maybe creating, commanding or maybe destruct or ignore other **Non-Origin**.
+The indifference and the top of non-origin itself to ignore everything absolutely.
+All possibilities be ignored in all points.

 ### Non-Void ( Obscurity of Non-Void )
+**Non-Void** or **Obscurity of Non-Void**. **The Non-Origin** that exist to represent **Non-Void** is unclear everything and anything.
+Maybe answering and maybe questioning other **Non-Origin**.
+The obscurity and also the top of non-origin itself to uncertainty everything absolutely.
+All possibilities be obscured in all points.

 ### Non-Neutrality ( Ambiguous of Non-Neutrality )
+**Non-Neutrality** or **Ambiguous of Non-Neutrality**. **The Non-Origin** that exist to represent **Non-Neutrality** is ambiguous everything and anything.
+Maybe choosing and maybe observing other **Non-Origin**.
+The ambiguity and also the top of non-origin itself to ambiguous everything absolutely.
+All possibilities be ambiguous in all points.

 ### Non-Origin Symbols and Operator
 **Symbols Representation**: